Wheest/wheest.github.io/_posts/2026-02-14-mahnoz_police.md

 limitations of women, what they can do, what they cannot do.
 They came with their perceptions and kept spreading those ideas.
 As society has changed, those ideas have also changed.
 But still, though we keep saying that men and women are equal in our society, that's not quite the case.
+Policing remains a gendered organisation, and this has real impacts on the health and well-being of female police staff and officers.

 <blockquote style="border-left: 4px solid #c00; margin: 1.5em 0; padding: 0.5em 1em; font-size: 1.15em; font-style: italic; background: #f9f9f9;">
 "Health is not just a medical issue—it's a social issue, it's a justice issue."